Gilmer Independent School District

 Gilmer Independent School District is a 4A public school district based in Gilmer, in the U.S. state of Texas.

 The district is located in central Upshur County and extends into a small portion of southern Camp County.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+For 2021-22, the district was given an overall rating of 'A', with a scaled score of 90, and distinction in Postsecondary Readiness.